 Clinical Implications of Iodine Deficiency

-Iodine deficiency in adults, children, and fetuses has multiple adverse effects on metabolism, thyroid functions, cognitive development, and immune responses.
+Iodine deficiency in adults, children, and foetuses has multiple adverse effects on metabolism, thyroid functions, cognitive development, and immune responses.
 In most cases, iodine deficiency results from inadequate iodine intake and dysfunctions in the normal iodine metabolism.
 The clinical implications of iodine are better referred to as 'Iodine Deficiency Disorders’.
 If they occur during pregnancy and infancy, these deficiencies cause irreversible damage that permanently affects healthy living.

 The most widely researched clinical implications of iodine deficiency include: